 Our TrueTouchTM audiences can help you pair the perfect messaging styles with the right channels and calls to action.
 Our Social media channel and content engagement audiences can help you reach Gen Z who are likely to be active users on major social platforms and are Black Friday shoppers.
 For a full list of Experian’s syndicated audiences and activation destinations, download our syndicated audiences guide.

-In addition to the insights covered here, download our 2024 Holiday spending trends and insights report to learn:
+Download our new 2025 Holiday spending trends and insights report

 When you work with Experian for your holiday shopping campaigns, you’re getting: